 There is also a bar of shortening, baking chocolate, cocoa powder, real vanilla ( never use imitation), and a container of cupcake liners.
 This cart holds a lot.

 These little magnet tins are going to be a life saver.
 They are also from Ikea.
-They are the Grundtal containers.
+They are the Grundtal containers (no longer available).
 I added labels to the lids with my label maker.
 I have been known to forget to add salt to my recipes.
 This way the salt container is staring at me.
 I can grab the salt, baking soda or baking powder, measure what I need and stick it back onto the cart.
 No more forgetting for me.

 The bottom tier holds my collection of cookie cutters.
-I store them in a Sterlite container from Dollar General.
+I store them in a Sterilite container from Dollar General.
 It fits perfectly here.

 That’s it.
 This is going to be such a timesaver.
 I am really looking forward to using my baking cart this season.